Paula DeAnda: 2015–2019: Second EP PDA, Collaborations, etc.

 In February 2015, DeAnda launched a Kickstarter campaign to help fund a new album, which was achieved in a couple of weeks.
 In May, she announced an EP titled PDA.
 The project was to be preceded by the song, "Brand New", released on March 23, 2015.

 In early 2018 DeAnda was asked to sing the Star Spangled Banner once more for the televised rematch fight Canelo Álvarez vs. Gennady Golovkin II.
 In April 2019, DeAnda featured on a single titled "Killin' My Vibe" by Waseem Shark and Dub Shakes, which featured her vocals in Hindi and garnered airplay success in Southeast Asia.

 By October 3, 2019, DeAnda released Iddi Biddi, which paid homage to Selena and Aaliyah.
 The song was later followed by lyric visuals and is set to promote the revival of her PDA project.
 Since December 2019, Paula has been hinting for a possible musical collaboration between her and Nivea.
 Both singers have shown interest in working together.

 Influences

-DeAnda has cited Christina Aguilera, Jo Dee Messina, Shania Twain, Aaliyah, LeAnn Rimes, and Selena as major musical influences.
+DeAnda has cited Christina Aguilera, Jo Dee Messina, Shania Twain, Aaliyah, Brandy, LeAnn Rimes, Mariah Carey, Whitney Houston and Selena as major musical influences.